-Now that you have the backstory, of the legend that was and still is, Little Richard, I wanted to finish up by quickly guiding you through three of the important albums in Rock history, Little Richard’s initial three albums.
-Here’s Little Richard, Little Richard and The Fabulous Little Richard are essential albums, and are watershed moments in music history.
-In one fell swoop, over the course of three years, one blazing spitfire of a man, completely changed the direction of music history and supercharged multiple genres and musical careers.
-The are albums that any record collector, or lover of music in general, should have in their collection, or at the very least, should be away of.
+Now that you have the backstory of the legend that was and still is, Little Richard, I wanted to finish up by quickly guiding you through three of the important albums in Rock history, Little Richard’s initial three albums.
+Here’s Little Richard, Little Richard, and The Fabulous Little Richard are essential albums and are watershed moments in music history.
+In one fell swoop, over the course of three years, one blazing spitfire of a man completely changed the direction of music history and supercharged multiple genres and musical careers.
+They are albums that any record collector, or lover of music in general, should have in their collection, or at the very least, should be a way of.

 The Architect of Rock and Roll

 On May 9th, 2020, we lost Little Richard to bone cancer.
 Though he is gone, he will never be forgotten.
 In the span of two short years, Little Richard changed the face of music forever.
-Though he would go on to perform and record for another sixty some odd years, Little Richard would never reach the heights of his short peak period again, and still his legacy is cemented in history.
+Though he would go on to perform and record for another sixty some odd years, Little Richard would never reach the heights of his short peak period again, and still, his legacy is cemented in history.
 Those three albums were enough.
-Countless artists have been, and will forever be indebted to Little Richard.
-Countless genres, and sub-genres have spawned as a result of fearlessness to be who he was, and try something new.
-Little Richard taught us that it’s just fine to be who you are, and they you don’t have to define yourself as anything you don’t want to.
+Countless artists have been and will forever be indebted to Little Richard.
+Countless genres and sub-genres have spawned as a result of fearlessness to be who he was and try something new.
+Little Richard taught us that it’s just fine to be who you are and that you don’t have to define yourself as anything you don’t want to.
 Little Richard was an individual.
 He was Rock ‘n Roll.
 He was Punk.
 He was his own man.
-The best way we can remember him, and honor his memory, is to do the same and embrace our inner weirdo, because being yourself will always take you the furthest.
+The best way we can remember him, and honor his memory, is to do the same and embrace our inner weirdo because being yourself will always take you the furthest.
 Life is meant to be embraced.
 Life is meant to be interesting.
 So, let’s all salute Little Richard for doing it his way, allowing his freak flag to fly high.

 Cheers to you Richard Penniman.
 (12/5/1932—5/9/2020)